nickyout/tiny-sprintf/README.md

     *   Does typecasting on the value before it is converted to string.
 Most of the times, you will probably just want to use `s`

 ## Adding conversion types
-Punch functions into the `sprintf` method under the same property as the type character.
+Punch functions into the `sprintf` function under the same property as the type character.
 Expect args `value, plusChar` and return the value in the desired format.
 You don't have to convert it to string.

 For example, adding `d` (typecast to Number, add plus if desired) is like: